If You're in a Car Accident and Uninsured

 More than a dozen states follow some version of what's known as a "no-fault" car insurance system.

-So, if you live in a no-fault state and you don't have insurance, even if you're at fault for the accident, the other driver probably can't name you as a defendant in a lawsuit and seek compensation directly from you.
-Only in limited circumstances is this possible—specifically, where injuries are deemed "serious" or "significant" under the state's threshold definition, or when medical expenses exceed a certain amount, such as $20,000.
+So, if you live in a no-fault state and you don't have insurance, even if you're at fault for the accident, the other driver can't automatically name you as a defendant in a lawsuit and seek compensation directly from you.
+Only in limited circumstances is this possible—specifically, where injuries are deemed "serious" or "significant" under the state's threshold definition, or when accident-related medical bills exceed a certain amount, usually at least a few thousand dollars.

-If a lawsuit is filed against you, because you do not have insurance you will be looking at paying any damages to the injured person out of your own pocket.
+If a car accident lawsuit is filed against you and you're uninsured, you could end up paying the injured person out of your own pocket.
 You may also be faced with hiring a lawyer at your expense, unless you want to try to defend the case yourself.
-It is no defense to these lawsuits to tell the court, "I can't pay that amount."
-If you are found liable after a trial and you are ordered to pay the other driver's damages, a judgment will be entered against you (more on this below).
+It's no defense to these lawsuits to tell the court, "I can't pay that amount."
+If you're found liable after a trial and you're ordered to pay the other driver's damages, a judgment will be entered against you (more on this below).

 If You Live in a "Fault" Car Insurance State

-If you do not have an automobile liability insurance policy, you are personally responsible for paying these damages to the injured person.
-In other words, you will have to pay them out of your own pocket.
-If the case goes to trial and the other driver obtains a judgment against you, they have a number of options available to try to get some or all of that judgment satisfied, including garnishing your wages in some cases.
+As we mentioned above, if you don't have an automobile liability insurance policy, you're personally responsible for paying these damages to the injured person.
+If the other driver obtains a judgment against you, they have a number of options available to try to get some or all of that amount satisfied, including garnishing your wages in some cases.

 Penalties for Driving Without Car Insurance

-If you are in a car accident and found to be driving without valid insurance, every state will impose a fine of hundreds or even thousands of dollars.
-In addition, the Department of Motor Vehicles in most states will also impose penalties that include the suspension or revocation of your driver's license, usually for a period from a few months to one year.
+If you're in a car accident and you're found to be driving without valid insurance (or otherwise violating your state's car insurance laws), you'll likely face a fine of hundreds or even thousands of dollars.
+In addition, the Department of Motor Vehicles in most states will impose penalties that include the suspension or revocation of your driver's license, usually for a period from a few months to one year.

 In New York, for example, if your vehicle is uninsured and is involved in an accident:

-• the state's DMV will revoke your driver license and vehicle registration for at least one year, and
+• the state's DMV will revoke your driver license and vehicle registration for at least one year

 • the state's traffic court will fine you up to $1,500, and